Nagendra1997/mesibo-documentation/conferencing.md

 // Create a local participant, Set Publisher name and address var publisher = gCall.getLocalParticipant(0, 'user_name', 'user_address');
 ```
-### Overview of Methods in the participant object
+### Overview of Methods available in the participant object.
-These are the methods available on the participant object.

 - `Participant.call()` To establish a connection to the participant to get the video/audio stream
 - `Participant.attach()` To display the stream in an HTML media element (<video> or <audio>)